-The main responsibility of the Central Receiving Station is to receive any Yale authorized shipment (which we are equipped to handle - see notes below) and to redeliver (or arrange for redelivery by a specialist contractor when needed) those shipments within the Yale community including the "Central", "Science" and "Medical School" areas.
+The Central Receiving Station is responsible for receiving any Yale authorized shipment and to redeliver or arrange for redelivery by a specialist contractor when needed those shipments within the Yale community including the "Central", "Science" and "Medical School" areas.
 Except for the months of August and September, most shipments are scheduled for redelivery the following work day.
 Many receiving stations at Yale are not equipped to handle larger shipments.
 When they are mistakenly routed to one of those receiving stations, the shipment must then be rerouted to Central Receiving for processing.

 Dave House has been lead person for the Central Receiving Station since 1987 and is available to answer any concerns you may have.
 He can be reached at 203-436-4596.